What exactly is monogamish? Is this the real answer to the age-old problem of infidelity?

-Dr. Esther Perel defines it beautifully in three equal movements: A secret, an emotional connection, and a sexual alchemy.
-She uses the term alchemy to mean actual or imaginary, under the premise that romantic imagination can be a more powerful drug equal to actual love making.
+Dr. Esther Perel defines it beautifully in three equal movements: A secret, an emotional connection, and sexual alchemy.
+She uses the term alchemy to mean actual or imaginary, under the premise that romantic imagination can be a more powerful drug equal to actual lovemaking.
 (I don’t agree with her use of the term alchemy, but as for imagination’s role in sex, hell yes!
 “I didn’t actually do it” is a very lame avoidance of “but I thought about it a lot!”)

 So, here’s the rub.
 (Pun maybe intended.)
-When we become involved in a relationship, we start to juggle a lot of hats—which is to say, we take on any number or roles: roommate, lover, business partner, friend, co-parent.
+When we become involved in a relationship, we start to juggle a lot of hats—which is to say, we take on any number of roles: roommate, lover, business partner, friend, co-parent.
 And goodness, it’s hard to juggle all that.
 So fear steps in and says: “Don’t drop those balls!
-Just use routine, pick a role and run with it!”
+Just use routine, pick a role, and run with it!”
 Thus: “I’ll cook, you clean.
 I’ll earn money, you be the primary caretaker of the kids.
 I’ll carry this burden, you take that one.”
 And behind all that is fear, saying: “These roles are awesome; they keep us safe, and equally dependent on each other and therefore in a perfectly pressurized system.
 That breaks if we stray!”

 I don’t know if you followed me there… but we did not say, “Let’s keep risking and evolving and being in the moment, even though we bought a house and have kids, let’s stay in the unknown and really have no idea how this is going to work..!”
 Because fear can’t stand that.
-Fear doesn’t know we are already safe, loved, whole in this moment.
+Fear doesn’t know we are already safe, loved, whole at this moment.
 Right here…in the unknown.
 And we mostly know love as fear and need.
 Fear wins.

 People cheat because they feel lost.